Stephanie Kwolek: DuPont career

+Kwolek was offered a position at DuPont's Buffalo, New York, facility in 1946 by William Hale Charch, a future mentor.
+During her interview with DuPont, Dr. Charch had said the company would reach out to her in about two weeks to tell her whether she had secured the job.
+Kwolek asked if they could possibly respond sooner because she had to notify another company if she would accept their offer.
+Charch then called in his receptionist to dictate Kwolek's offer letter in front of her.

-William Hale Charch, a future mentor, offered Kwolek a position at DuPont's Buffalo, New York, facility in 1946.
-As a chemical company, Dupont was trying to find a petroleum-based polymer fibre that would be lighter and harder-wearing than steel in radial tires.
-The firm had vacancies, given that many men had been overseas fighting in the war.
-Dupont had introduced nylon shortly before World War Two, and that business boomed and blossomed into a variety of textile applications.
+As a chemical company, DuPont was trying to find a petroleum-based polymer fiber that would be lighter and harder-wearing than steel in radial tires.
+The firm had vacancies, given that many men had been overseas fighting in World War II.
+DuPont had introduced nylon shortly before the war, and that business boomed and blossomed into several textile applications.

-At the same time, the protracted Second World War emphasized the need for a lightweight, wearable armour to protect personnel and equipment.
-As the war raged overseas, soldiers engaged in battle had to forge body armor because there was no material strong enough to stop a bullet (even from infantry rifles) but light enough to wear in battle.
-Steel was the only armor material available, and its weight limited its use to tanks.
-Even then, steel could be pierced by specialized weaponry.
+At the same time, the protracted second World War emphasized the need for a lightweight, wearable armor to protect personnel and equipment.
+As the war raged overseas, soldiers engaged in battle had to do without body armor because there was no material strong enough to stop a rifle bullet but light enough to wear in battle.
+Steel was the only armor material available, and its weight limited its use to armored vehicles.
+Even then, steel could be pierced by specialized armor-piercing ammunition.